tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"SSL Certificate",
 		"description":"Add subscription of GeoTrust brand certificate, including certificates of enterprise type (OV) and enhanced type (EV), supporting multiple formats of single domain, multiple domains and extensive domain.", "id":2257
+	},
+	{
+		"introduce":"IoT Edge Computing  Open Beta",
+		"name":"IoT Edge Computing  Open Beta",
+		"description":"Intelligent system deployed and running on edge node devices extends cloud computing power to local edge nodes for executing intelligent computing on site.
+Users can obtain capabilities such as device access management, data nearby processing, AI deduction, etc. through edge computing nodes on device deployment site.", "id":2258
+	},
+	{
+		"introduce":"North China Region supports all functions of Cloud File Service", "name":"Newly Added [cn-north-1] Beta Region",
+		"description":"JD Cloud File Service is a fully-hosted distributed file system with high reliability, expandability and sharable access.
+It can be expanded or reduced as needed based on the use of the file system without interrupting the application service, and billed according to actual usage.
+The NFS protocol is adopted, which supports POSIX file interface and provides shared access services for Virtual Machines under Linux.", "id":2259
+	},
+	{
+		"introduce":"Support Python2.7, Python3.7 to write function code",
+		"name":"Support Python 2.7, Python 3.7 runtime",
+		"description":"1.
+Support Python2.7, Python3.7 to write function code\n2.
+Provide Python2.7 template to create function",
+		"id":2260
+	},
+	{
+		"introduce":"Console - Shard Management Function",
+		"name":"Object Storage Service Console - Shard Management Function", "description":"1.
+You can query the shards in a bucket and support the search for shard upload tasks by file name prefix. \n2.
+View the details of the shard in the upload task, including the number of shards and the total size and storage type of the shard. \n3.
+Supports single delete and batch delete shards.", "id":2261
+	},
+	{
+		"introduce":"New Price List Launched",
+		"name":"Anti-DDoS Pro Launches New Price List",
+		"description":"1.
+Support a maximum protection capability of 1.5T; the Basic protection is upgraded from 100G to 600G; the flexible protection is priced to 1,200G. \n2.
+The overall price of the Basic protection is lowered; the RMB 500 basic is added, the flexibility is up to 90G, and the Yearly Package over 100G is promoted. \n3.
+Remove the original double-line (Telecom + Unicom) package; for the package below 100G, only 5G, 20G, 40G, 60G packages are kept.", "id":2262
+	},
+	{
+		"introduce":"Official Release of CodeDeploy",
+		"name":"Official Release of CodeDeploy",
+		"description":"CodeDeploy is a strong tool with various types and modes of deployment.
+Using CodeDeploy makes you easily deploy the program package to JD Cloud Virtual Machines.
+Moreover, CodeDeploy can support multiple deployment policies and configurations in a flexible way.
+It can link with products such as Load Balancer and Availability Group to implement the cloud deployment.
+Used in conjunction with developer tools such as CodeCommit and CodeBuild to form an integrated, continuous delivery.", "id":2263
 	}
 ]